Sacramento Criminal Defense Attorney Jennifer Mouzis

-Have You Been Charged With A Crime?
-It’s Time To Begin The Fight For Your Freedom
+Have You Been Charged With a Crime?
+Begin The Fight For Your Freedom Today

 Prison time, heavy fines, and a damaged reputation are all very real consequences of criminal charges.
-As you struggle to grasp the seriousness of your situation, you may feel lost, scared, and overwhelmed.
+During this time of uncertainty, you may be feeling lost, scared, and overwhelmed.
+Now is the time to look for the best criminal defense lawyer in Sacramento, CA.

 With everything on the line, act quickly.
-Call our office today 916-822-8702 to schedule a free consultation
+Call our law office 916-822-8702 to schedule a consultation.

-Jennifer Mouzis Law offers legal defense in many different areas of criminal law, including but not limited to:
+Helping those who need it most and giving back to the Sacramento area community are the cornerstones of my law firm.
+Mouzis Criminal Defense offers legal defense in many different practice areas of criminal law, including but not limited to:

 - Assault & Battery